velomovies/wafs/README.md

 ## Features

+I implemented a few features:
+* Choose the artist you want to view the art from
+* See details of the art pieces
+* A zoomed-in picture of the art piece

+### Wishlist
 Most of the features I wanted in this app I implemented succesfully.
 Below is a little list of some features I would like to have.
 * Search function to search a artist and see their art pieces
 * A way to select art pieces from a specific date